murphye/agent-skills-customer-service/README.md

    claude
    ```

+2. Run `/mcp` to verify both MCP servers (`orders` and `tickets`) are connected.
+If either shows as disconnected, select it to reconnect.

-2. Invoke the skill with `/customer-service` or just describe a customer support scenario:
+3. Invoke the skill with `/customer-service` or just describe a customer support scenario.
+On the first run, Claude Code will prompt you to approve calls to the MCP server tools — you can approve them individually or select "Always allow" to skip the prompts for the rest of the session.

    ```
    /customer-service I'm Bob Martinez (bob.m@example.com).
 Where is my monitor?
    ```

-3. **Authorize MCP tool access** — on the first run, Claude Code will prompt you to approve calls to the `order-mcp` and `ticket-mcp` server tools.
-You can approve them individually or select "Always allow" to skip the prompts for the rest of the session.

 ### Sample Prompts